Wolf Creek (film): Retrospective

-In the United States and Canada, the film was released on DVD by Genius Products in April 2006, available in two versions: the standard 99-minute theatrical cut, and the 104-minute "unrated" cut, featuring additional scenes excised in post-production.
-An HD DVD was also released in North American markets on 19 December 2006.

-The film was released on Blu-ray in Australia by Roadshow Entertainment on 19 February 2014.

 Accolades

 Sequels and spin-offs

 After the success of the first film, McLean postponed plans to immediately work on a sequel in favor of directing Rogue.
 Production was initially expected to commence in 2011 and John Jarratt was announced to reprise his role of Mick Taylor.
 In August 2011 Geoffrey Edelsten was announced as a private investor for the movie and that he would be funding A$5 million into the production of Wolf Creek 2 after reading the script.
 Later that same year, Edelsten withdrew his funding, alleging that he had been misled by McLean and Emu Creek Pictures into believing that he would not be the largest single private investor, a claim the production company denied.
 Filming and production of Wolf Creek 2 was postponed until late 2012, when additional funding was made available through the South Australian Film Corporation.
 Filming took place in late 2012 and early 2013 in Australia, and the movie had its world premiere on 30 August 2013 at the Venice Film Festival.
 The film was given a wide release in Australia on 20 February 2014.

 In 2016, the Wolf Creek web television series debuted on Stan.
-The series saw Jarratt return to his role as Mick Taylor.
-A second series aired in 2017 and it was further that confirmed a third film was still planned.

-As of April 2022, after a series of delays, some linked to the Covid pandemic, a third film remains in the development phase, specifically due to location scouting.
-Rachele Wiggins will direct, and John Jarratt will reprise his role as the psychopathic Mick Taylor.
-The promotional excerpt for the film reads: "An American family takes a dream trip to the Australian outback and soon draws the attention of notorious serial killer Mick Taylor.
-A hellish nightmare ensues as the couple’s two children escape only to be hunted by Australia’s most infamous killer."
-The film is planned for release in the first half of 2023, with the tagline There Will be Blood.
+A second series aired in 2017 and it was confirmed a third film was still planned.
+In April 2022, after a series of delays, some linked to the COVID-19 pandemic, another film, Wolf Creek 3, was in the development phase, specifically, location scouting.
+It is set to be directed by Rachele Wiggins and written by Duncan Samarasinghe with Greg McLean as producer.
+In 2021, Altitude Film Distribution was scheduled to distribute in the United Kingdom, however this was abandoned.
+Jarratt will reprise his role as Taylor.
+The premise is "An American family takes a dream trip to the Australian outback and soon draws the attention of notorious serial killer Mick Taylor.
+A hellish nightmare ensues as the couple's two children escape only to be hunted by Australia's most infamous killer."
+In 2022, Wolf Creek 3 was set to be released, with the tagline "There Will be Blood".
+In August 2024, it was announced the franchise was scheduled to be relaunched, with a sequel titled Wolf Creek: Legacy in development, with Sean Lahiff serving as director.
+Principal photography was scheduled to begin in early 2025 with Jarratt reprising his leading villainous role.

+By February 2025, it was announced that Cineverse and Bloody Disgusting would serve as distributing companies in North America, with a theatrical release scheduled for fall 2026.